-\Other expenses: Any other expenses which are directly attributable to the Scheme, may be charged with approval
+^{}Other expenses: Any other expenses which are directly attributable to the Scheme, may be charged with approval of the Trustee within the overall limits as specified in the Regulations except those expenses which are specifically prohibited.

 ^ In terms of clause 10.1 of SEBI Master circular dated June 27, 2024, in case exit load is not levied / not applicable, the AMC shall not charge the said additional expenses.